hmccode/hmccode.github.io/_posts/2017-03-31-introducing-hmc-engage.md

 ## Transactional Requests

 Since most of the data points in `HMC eNgage` are aggregated per a period, the platform allows users to request the actual transactions that make up these aggregations.
 The transactions reports will be delivered via Email to the requestor's email address.
 Users will be able to make requests from `Engage` and they will be able to monitor them as well.
 Due to the sensitive nature of the transactional listing, all requests are subject to approval.

-## Transactional Requests

-Since most of the data points in `HMC Engage` are aggregated per a period, the platform allows users to request the actual transactions that make up these aggregations.
-The transactions reports will be delivered via Email to the requestor's email address.
-Users will be able to make requests from `Engage` and they will be able to monitor them as well.
-Due to the sensitive nature of the transactional listing, all requests are subject to approval.